xytis/xytis.github.io/content/story/ravnica_s08.md

 Wataru gestured to Shinigami to step back from the goblin.

-"Fiiine", Rakdos reluctantly lovered her scythe and it vanished in a burst of hellish flame.
+"Fiiine", Rakdos reluctantly lovered her scythe and madde it vanish in a burst of hellish flame.

 "I hope we can come to understanding that we may not overpay for your efforts,